Improved frequency hierarchy treatment for anisotropic spectral distortions: Improving the precision of the numerical scheme for the thermalization terms

 \subsection{Numerical implementation for thermalization terms}

 We now have all the required equations to discuss the final numerical implementation of the problem.
-Following \citep{chluba_spectro-spatial_2023-I, chluba_spectro-spatial_2023-II}, we use the spectral basis $\{G, Y_0, Y_1, \ldots, Y_{15}, M\}$ with $Y=Y_0$ and $Y_k=(1/4)^k \boostO^k Y$.
-This is motivated by the fact that the main spectral functions are $G, Y$ and $M$ which then appear as $\boostO \Delta n^{(0)}$ in the anisotropic transport problem, Eq.~\eqref{eq:evol_transport}.
-Using the spectral basis, we can convert all differential operators into matrix multiplications.
-Similarly, integrals over the photon distribution can be carried out directly and converted into scalar products.
-We can use the following mappings
+Following \citep{chluba_spectro-spatial_2023-I, chluba_spectro-spatial_2023-II}, we use the spectral basis $\{G, Y_0, Y_1, \ldots, Y_{15}, M\}$ with $Y=Y_0$ and $Y_k=(1/4)^k \boostO^k Y$. {We can then} convert all differential operators into matrix multiplications.
+Similarly, integrals over the photon distribution can {be converted} into scalar products. {We use} the following mappings

-where $\ell$ is the general multipole index.
-Here, we defined the boost matrix, $M_B$, the Compton matrix, $M_C$, and the matrix $M_{OC}$ to describe the effect of the commutator $[\boostO, \KompO]$.
+where $\ell$ is the multipole index.
+Here, we defined the boost matrix, $M_{\rm B}$, the Compton matrix, $M_{\rm C}$, and the matrix $M_{\rm BC}$ to describe the effect of the commutator $[\boostO, \KompO]$.
 All these matrices can be pre-computed and remain independent of the solution~\citep[see][for details]{chluba_spectro-spatial_2023-I, chluba_spectro-spatial_2023-II}.